itsToggle/plex_debrid/README.md

 - adding multiple versions of content (e.g. HDR and non-HDR versions or a version for each resolution etc) (optional)
 - tell me your ideas! :)

+Help wanted!
+I would like to improve the overall speed of this project.
+One of the ideas I had, was the following:

+    When opening a movie or a show, an availability request is made to your Plex server/s to check whether you have already collected the content.
+    The different viewing options are then displayed and you can choose from which plex server or streaming service you want to watch the content.
+    I would like to either:
+        - intercept the request and start scraping for releases of the requested content.
+This would already speed things up.
+        - then intercept the response the server sends to that request and add faked streaming options which refer to the scraped releases. or
+        - run a 'fake' plex server in the background that will essentially do the same thing.
+    The problem with option 1 is that you can't route plex's traffic through a transparent proxy.
+You would need to run a pcap service.
+    The problem with option 2 is that I have no idea how one would mock a plex server.
+    Any ideas are very much appreciated.

 ## Setup:
 For linux, mac and windows, the setup process does not require any additional preparation.
 For different operating systems, check out the information the fine people linked here have gathered:
 <details>